 If you love horses and enjoy doing something off the map, then don't miss this opportunity to practice your wild horse photography skills.

 You may use film or digital.
-No experience photographing wild horses is necessary, you will receive coaching and instruction from Steve.
+No experience photographing wild horses is necessary; Steve will teach you what you need to know about composition, camera settings, and how to capture the action.

 • Orientation Meeting on Friday evening